-Recent Elections: Observers considered parliamentary elections held in March 2015 to be free and fair.
+Recent Elections: Observers considered parliamentary elections held in 2015 to be free and fair.

 Participation of Women and Minorities: No laws limit the participation of women in the political process, and they did participate.
-Citizens were ethnically and linguistically homogeneous but as of 2015 represented only 46 percent of the country's population.
+Citizens were ethnically and linguistically homogeneous but as of the end of the year, represented only 46 percent of the country's population.
 The majority of the population consisted of immigrants, largely from Spain, Portugal, and France.
 The law requires 15 to 20 years of residency for naturalization.
 Because only citizens have the right to hold official positions, there were no members of minorities in government.